-Feel the truly unique thrill of walking on an ancient glacier.
-This unforgettable experience begins with a canoe trip to the glacier, where you’ll don crampons and explore the gorgeous blue ice…no experience required!
+Feel the rare and truly unique thrill of walking directly in front of an ancient glacier.
+This unforgettable experience begins with a canoe trip to the glacier, where you’ll explore the rocky moraine around the gorgeous blue ice…no experience is required!

 Paddle on Mendenhall Lake